mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } GroupContextExtensions;
 ```

-A member of the group applies a GroupContextExtensions proposal by removing all
+A member of the group applies a GroupContextExtensions proposal with the
+following steps:

+* If the new extensions include a `required_capabilities` extension, verify that
+  all members of the group support the required capabilities (including those
+  added in the same commit, and excluding those removed).

-of the existing extensions from the GroupContext object for the group and
+* Remove all of the existing extensions from the GroupContext object for the
-replacing them with the list of extensions in the proposal.
-(This is a
+  group and replacing them with the list of extensions in the proposal.
+(This
-wholesale replacement, not a merge.
-An extension is only carried over if the
+  is a wholesale replacement, not a merge.
+An extension is only carried over if
-sender of the proposal includes it in the new list.)
-Note that once the
+  the sender of the proposal includes it in the new list.)

-GroupContext is updated, its inclusion in the confirmation_tag by way of the key
+Note that once the GroupContext is updated, its inclusion in the
-schedule will confirm that all members of the group agree on the extensions in
+confirmation_tag by way of the key schedule will confirm that all members of the
-use.
+group agree on the extensions in use.

 ### External Proposals